No results were found...

 Celebrated the day after Christmas, Boxing Day is known for its big sales—although it originated as a day to offer gifts to the poor.
 Some countries (including Germany, Poland, Romania, Scandinavia and the Netherlands) also celebrate the 26th as a second Christmas day.

-• Newsletter idea: Encourage your subscribers to give back this Boxing Day, listing some relevant nonprofits
+• Newsletter idea: Encourage your subscribers to give back this Boxing Day by listing some relevant nonprofits

 In this newsletter example, J. Crew uses the humorous slogan “Get yourself the things they forgot - we won’t tell” to share their Boxing Day discounts.